 4. Consult Key Stakeholders

-- Engage key stakeholders, such as trainers, content creators, and IT staff, in the decision-making process to gather their input and ensure buy-in.
+- Engage stakeholders across multiple user roles, such as instructional designers, facilitators, and administrative staff, in the decision-making process to gather their input and ensure buy-in.

-- Discuss the pros and cons of each LMS solution, considering their feedback on factors such as ease of use, functionality, and long-term benefits.
+- Discuss the pros and cons of each LMS RFP response, considering their feedback on key points such as ease of use, functionality, and long-term benefits.

 5. Check Vendor References

-- Reach out to the vendor’s previous clients to gain insights into their experiences with the LMS and the vendor’s customer support.
+- Reach out to the vendor’s previous clients to conduct your own research on their experiences with the LMS and the vendor’s customer support.

 - Ask about any challenges they encountered during implementation and their overall satisfaction with the LMS and vendor.